Skip to main content

 Self-Insurance Mindset

-You'd rather save the $60-$110/mo premium difference in an emergency fund to handle your own car repair vs. paying the insurer to.
+You'd rather save the premium difference in an emergency fund to handle your own car repair vs. paying the insurer to.

 Low-Mileage Driver